I’ve evolved my thinking here.

 I didn’t give refunds.

 But … now, I say generally speaking — Just Do It.
+At least, for whatever portion of the term they didn’t actually use your product for real, in production.

 Just give any annual customer a refund for the unused portion of the contract, and so on, or at least a partial one.
 Or give them a credit for coming back later.
 (And yes, I know there are accounting issues here.
 Take a reserve.
 Such is life).